 palliative medicine team

-Dr. Roberts completed training in Emergency Medicine at the University of Pittsburgh in 2004.
-He has been involved with Bon Secours Palliative Medicine since 2010, when he completed his fellowship in Hospice and Palliative Medicine at Virginia Commonwealth University.
-Dr. Roberts has a special interest in research and has had articles appear in Journal of Pain and Symptom Management, Journal of Palliative Medicine, and the Proceedings of the National Academy of Sciences.
+Dr. Roberts completed training in emergency medicine at the University of Pittsburgh in 2004.
+He has been involved with Bon Secours Palliative Medicine since 2010, when he completed his fellowship in hospice and palliative medicine at Virginia Commonwealth University.
+Dr. Roberts has a special interest in research and has had articles appear in the Journal of Pain and Symptom Management, the Journal of Palliative Medicine, and the Proceedings of the National Academy of Sciences.

-Sabine earned her B.S. in nursing at Gwynedd Mercy College in PA, and later completed her Master of Nursing, and Family Nurse Practitioner certification at Hahnamann University in PA in 2000.
-She is licensed in Family Practice and worked primarily in the areas of Nephrology and Family Practice before joining Bon Secours Palliative Medicine in 2009.
+Sabine earned her Bachelor of Science in Nursing at Gwynedd Mercy College in PA, and later completed her Master of Nursing, and Family Nurse Practitioner certification at Hahnemann University in PA in 2000.
+She is licensed in family practice and worked primarily in the areas of nephrology and family practice before joining Bon Secours Palliative Medicine in 2009.

-Cynthia completed her B.S. in nursing at George Mason University in Fairfax, VA in 1994, and earned her Family Nurse Practitioner certification and Master of Nursing degree from San Jose State University in 2007.
+Cynthia completed her Bachelor of Science in nursing at George Mason University in Fairfax, VA, in 1994, and earned her Family Nurse Practitioner certification and Master of Nursing degree from San Jose State University in 2007.
 She has worked in pediatric oncology, dialysis, and in geriatrics, where she became interested in palliative care.
 She joined Bon Secours Palliative Medicine in 2011.